emilbayes/learnhandwasm/lessons/00/README.md

 As we will see when we look at the instruction format, WebAssembly is an extremely secure sandbox, where access to anything outside the VM is granted explicitly.

-In this workshop we will be working with the S-expression based WebAssembly Text-Format (WAT), which at first will seem foreign to Javascript developers but quickly will become familiar.

 To get started you need a recent version of Node (8+), which you can check with: